‘Today it was Stan Swamy, tomorrow it will be us’: Opposition leaders call for repeal of UAPA

 Communist Party of India (Marxist) General Secretary Sitaram Yechury said the UAPA has been grossly misused and just like the Prevention of Terrorism Act, should be repealed.
 Yechury said that many draconian laws are being used by the government to silence the people.

-“These arrests are not isolated cases; these are part of an agenda to establish a rabidly theocratic Hindutva Rashtra which was their plan from the beginning,” Yechury alleged.
+“These arrests are not isolated cases; these are part of an agenda to establish a rabidly theocratic Hindutva Rashtra which was their plan from the beginning,” Yechury said.
 “This cannot be accepted.
 We must break this silence.
 For evil to succeed, the good only requires to be silent.
 People need to restore the secular democracy.”

-Congress leader Shashi Tharoor said that Swamy deserves respect and support, and not a jail term.
-“No Jesuit will indulge in any violence or entice anyone towards violence,” Tharoor said.
+Congress leader Shashi Tharoor said that Stan Swamy deserved respect and support, and not a jail term.
+“No Jesuit will indulge in any violence or entice anyone towards violence,” Tharoor claimed.
 “This must stop.
 I appeal to the government to be fair and at least grant him bail.”

 Stan Swamy’s arrest